ucdavis/predictability/Google NGrams/README.md

-The Full Search python script was used to find the most predictable compound nouns.
+The Full Search python script was used to find the most predictable compound nouns in the Google NGrams corpus.
 The "2Gram Odds Ratio Write CSV (POS Unspecified)" script was used to find the predictability calculations for Experiment 1.